 Our audit was conducted for the purpose of forming an opinion on the special purpose financial statements as a whole.
-The schedule on page 18 is presented for purposes of additional analysis of the special purpose financial statements and is not a required part of the special purpose financial statements.
+The schedule on page 17 is presented for purposes of additional analysis and is not a required part of the special purpose financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the special purpose financial statements.
-The supplementary information has been subjected to the auditing procedures applied in the audit of the special purpose financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the special statements or to the special purpose financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated in all material respects in relation to the special purpose financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the special purpose financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the special purpose financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the special purpose financial statements as a whole

-Williams Dresman Pierce, LLP
+Williams Drerman Pierce, LLP

-Raleigh, North Carolina June 8, 2021
+Raleigh, North Carolina June 15, 2022

-WIPRO GALLAGHER SOLUTIONS, LLC BALANCE SHEET - SPECIAL PURPOSE MARCH 31, 2021
+WIPRO GALLAGHER SOLUTIONS, LLC BALANCE SHEET - SPECIAL PURPOSE MARCH 31, 2022